Pros vs. Cons of Teaching English in South Korea

 Gimbap 김밥 (4-5 pieces for around $2)

 Gimbap is basically Korean sushi.
 Inside the seaweed-wrapped rice, you'll typically find vegetables, egg, spam, meat, and other things.
-However, for us, we did not care for it.
-To us, it has everything we don't want in our sushi.
+However, for me, I did not care for it.
+To me, it has everything I don't want in my sushi.
 Carrots?
 Nah.
 Eggs?
 Nope.
 Spam!?
 No, thank you!

 Fried chicken 치킨 (prices vary)